How to Infuse Vodka

 When the grocer accidentally delivers large punnets of fresh strawberries and blueberries to your home most people would probably make smoothies, acai bowls…me – I chose to dip my hand in making infused vodka!
 It was my first time I am pleasantly surprised with the outcome.
-Fruit Infused Vodka is really simple to make and the yield is very rewarding, in more ways than one. 😉
+Fruit Infused Vodka is really simple to make and the yield is very rewarding, in more ways than one.
+Not long after, I began playing around with candy and found it is actually much more simple to infuse vodka with and it’s admittedly fun.

-Use fruits, herbs, and/or spice(s) of your choice.
+Use fruits, herbs, spice(s), candies of your choice.
 The world is your playground and there’s no limit to your imagination!
 All citrus works well and so many others.
 Large fruits (e.g., strawberries, lemons) should be cut into smaller pieces; smaller fruits (e.g., blueberries, raspberries) can stay whole.
+If using candy, I suggest choosing ones that can simply dissolve (e.g., Jolly Ranchers) or “leach” (e.g., bubble gum).
+Candies with a hard outer shell turn into a messy, unconsumable glob.
+Vodka abuse!
+Lol!

-First step – be sure to sterilize all jars and lids you are going to “store” fruit and vodka in by using the sanitize function on your dishwasher, place in boiling water, other (same various methods used before canning vegetables and other; search the web if you’re unfamiliar).
+First step on how to infuse vodka – be sure to sterilize all jars and lids you are going to “store” fruit, etc. and vodka in by using the sanitize function on your dishwasher, place in boiling water, other (same various methods used before canning vegetables and other; search the web if you’re unfamiliar).

-Open and taste.
 When desired flavor is reached, strain into sterile bottles.
 A strainer funnel is sufficient for fruits that don’t discard small seeds or disperse haze.
 For others (e.g., strawberries and lemons), line the funnel with a coffee filter to make sure infused vodka has no debris or cloudiness.
 The coffee filter will take about an hour (depending on amount of fruit and vodka) to drip through.
+Most candy infused batches so not need to be strained; however, if you do see some debris left behind use the same straining method.

-Label your Fruit Infused Vodka and store in a cool, dark space for up to a year…although I don’t think it will last that long once you’ve sampled it.
+Label your infused vodka and store in a cool, dark space for up to a year…although I don’t think it will last that long once you’ve sampled it.
 Please message me with any questions or additional tips you might have.
 Cheers and remember to always have fun in the kitchen!

 I made strawberry lemon vodka and blueberry basil, because those were the ingredients I had on hand.
 I kept a jar of boozy blueberries topped with fresh vodka in the refrigerator for garnish and to simply snack on.
 Yum!